FIWARE/tutorials.Step-by-Step/docs/roles-permissions.md

 }
 ```

-Copy the Application Client id to be used for all other application requests -
+Copy the Application Client ID to be used for all other application requests -
-in the case above the id is `3782c5e3-88f9-481a-9b3c-2f2d6f604482`
+in the case above the ID is `3782c5e3-88f9-481a-9b3c-2f2d6f604482`

 ### Read Application Details

 Making a GET request to a resource under the
 `/v1/applications/{{application-id}}` endpoint will return the application
-listed under that id.
+listed under that ID.
 The `X-Auth-token` must be supplied in the headers.

 ![](https://fiware.github.io/tutorials.Roles-Permissions/img/app-with-oauth.png)